These Homes Embrace Structural Elegance and Simplicity of Form

 If you walk around your neighborhood, you may find a number of the defining features of Midwest homes in the various architectural styles common to the region:

 1. One-to-two-story structures with continuous horizontal lines and a low-pitched or flat roof, which emphasized the simple design that architects in the early 1900s were aiming for.

-Simplicity and elegance define the exterior of this 4,820-sq.-ft., 1.5-story Prairie style home with 4 bedrooms and 3.5 baths, depending on whether you finish the basement or not.
-Check out the continuous horizontal lines and clean edges of the roof, the brick columns, and the large glass windows (Plan #149-1892).
+Simplicity and elegance define the exterior of this 1-story Prairie style home with 2 to 4 bedrooms and 2.5 to 3.5 baths, depending on whether you finish the basement or not.
+Check out the continuous horizontal lines and clean edges of the roof, stone facing, and garage doors (Plan #194-1014).

 2. Neutral earth tones that resemble grain fields and sprawling landscapes are used in both the exterior and interior of the home.

 For timeless appeal, combine an exterior façade in soft earth tones with white-trimmed windows and rooflines.
 Add pops of color from the flowers, plants, and shrubbery in the front garden to complete the picture of an attractive 2-story, 3,001-sq.-ft.
 Prairie style home with 4 bedrooms and 3 baths (Plan #159-1095).

 3. Natural building materials like brick and stone are often found in exterior facades, and some homes may feature traditional siding and roof tiling that incorporates various types of wood common to the area.

 Character and style are packed in this delightful 1-story, 3-bedroom, 2.5-bath Craftsman style home.
 Brick siding, white columns on pedestals, exposed beams, and a manicured front lawn add to its overall beauty (Plan #142-1179).